Endless Travel Plans

 💰 $350–$600/day (summer) | $500–$800+ (winter) 📅 Jun–Sep or Dec–Mar 👶 Best ages: 8+ (skiing); all ages (summer)

-Lake Tahoe is effectively two different vacations depending on when you go.
-Summer means beach days at Sand Harbor, kayaking, paddleboarding, and hiking the Emerald Bay trail with views that rival coastal California.
-Winter means skiing at Palisades Tahoe or Heavenly — great for families with kids 8 and up who are ready for the slopes.
+Lake Tahoe is two different vacations depending on when you go.
+Summer is beach days at Sand Harbor, kayaking, paddleboarding, and hiking the Emerald Bay trail.
+Winter is skiing at Palisades Tahoe or Heavenly — good for families with kids 8 and up ready for the slopes.

 Hawaii (Oahu, Maui, Big Island)